In this Azure tutorial, we will discuss how to create a PowerShell Azure Function.

 })

-Now, to test the Azure Function to see if it works fine, click on the Test/Run button, select the HTTP method, Provide the Body in the JSON format in the Input Window, and then click on the Run button.
+Now, to test the Azure Function, click on the Test/Run button, select the HTTP method, Provide the Body in JSON format in the Input Window, and then click on the Run button.

-Now, as you will see below in the Output window, we got the HTTP response code as 200 OK, and we also got the proper HTTP response content.
+As you will see below in the Output window, we got the HTTP response code 200 OK and the proper HTTP response content.

 FAQs